mserajnik/vmangos-deploy/README.md

   out-of-sync) world database state when updating and would normally require manual intervention by you to rectify.
 In such cases, vmangos-deploy can automatically correct the state of your world database by re-creating it.
-It is strongly suggested to keep this feature enabled, unless you apply custom changes to your world database, in which case you may want to [disable it][automatic-world-db-corrections] so your edits are not lost whenever the database gets re-created automatically.
-If you do decide to disable the feature, you yourself are responsible for monitoring VMaNGOS for problematic code changes and taking appropriate actions (e.g., manually triggering the re-creation of the world database by mounting a database dump, as described [here][world-db-dump-mount]); no support will be provided in that case and this section will no longer list such changes.
+It is strongly suggested to keep this feature enabled.
+If you do decide to [disable it][compose-automatic-world-db-corrections] in your `compose.yaml`, you yourself are responsible for monitoring VMaNGOS for problematic code changes and taking appropriate actions (e.g., manually triggering the re-creation of the world database by mounting a database dump, as described [here][compose-world-db-dump-mount]).
+This section will no longer list such changes.
 + __[2024-10-31] - Removal of separate images with anticheat support:__
   As of
   [`vmangos/core@fbbc4ae`](https://github.com/vmangos/core/commit/fbbc4ae899f876a78a37d8fee805dce40a182331)